arsip/bestguess/README.md

 future.

 Note that Hyperfine will export the raw timing data only in JSON format.
-We find more tools, from command line tools to spreadsheets, are able to process CSV data and thus prefer it.
+We find that many more tools, from command line tools to spreadsheets, are able to process CSV data, so we prefer it.

 **Summary statistics:** BestGuess prints summary statistics to the terminal, provided the raw data output is not directed there.
 Since median values appear